dzagaduroska/great-circle-distance/README.md

 The list of customers matching the criteria will be printed in the console

 ### Tests
-To run the unit tests navigate to the root directory of the project and run `maven test`
+To run the unit tests navigate to the root directory of the project and run `maven test`.
+You can find the test coverage report in target/site/jacoco/index.html